What is a pick list?

 In the case of order-parallel picking, several pick lists can exist for one sales order.
 In the case of item-oriented picking, however, several orders can also be combined in one picking list (Multi-Order-Picking, Pick-by-Frame®).

 The picker in the warehouse must be provided with all relevant data, fields and instructions for completing his task and picking the items in order to carry out all transactions correctly.
 In addition to the picking quantity, the order (picking route) of the load unit to be picked should also be taken into account in order to optimise the time in the warehouse.
 In detail, the pick list should contain the following information and fields:

 - A unique barcode

 - Customer information and e.g. also batch no.

 - As far as necessary also an exact article description

 Electronic picking list

-Due to advancing digitalization, the use of WMS systems such as SAP in logistics and transactions in the process, printed paper lists are losing importance.
-Efficiency reasons force companies to rely on modern, computer-aided structures such as Pick-by-Light, Pick-by-Frame® or even Voice Picking to set.
-Here, during the provision and processing of picking lists, stock levels are reserved, withdrawals are recorded, differences are logged by means of corrections and further checks on stock levels and/or order picking are generated.
-Likewise, order status and goods provisioning can be determined and further papers can be generated, for example from SAP.
+Due to advancing digitalisation, the use of WMS systems such as SAP in logistics and transactions in the process, printed paper lists are losing importance.
+Efficiency reasons are forcing companies to rely on modern computer-supported structures such as Pick-by-Light, Pick-by-Frame® or also Voice Picking to the use of computerised systems.
+Here, when picking lists are provided and processed, stock levels are reserved, withdrawals are recorded, differences are logged through corrections and further checks of stock levels and/or order re-picking are generated.
+Likewise, the order status and provision of goods can be determined and further documents, for example from SAP, can be generated.

 Picking is one of the most important tasks in the warehouse.
-The picking list is being replaced more and more by the electronic picking list.
-Different picking methods can be used in order picking.
+The picking list is increasingly being replaced by the electronic picking list.
+Different picking methods can be used for order picking.
 The optimal transaction between the picker and the picking method used affects the quality of his work.